Safe and Sustainable by Design (SSbD)

 EUON Highlights NanoPharos FAIR Nanomaterials Database to Support Evidence-Based Regulation

-The EU has launched NanoPharos, a standardized database providing "ready-for-modelling" data on nanomaterials and advanced materials to support regulatory and industry analysis.
-This infrastructure accelerates the transition toward Safe-and-Sustainable-by-Design (SSbD) frameworks, signaling a move toward more data-intensive and transparent risk assessment requirements.
+The EU has launched NanoPharos, a standardized database providing analysis-ready data on nanomaterials and advanced materials to support regulatory and industry modeling.
+This infrastructure accelerates the transition toward safe and sustainable design frameworks, signaling a move toward more data-intensive and transparent risk assessment requirements.

 euon.echa.europa.euEuropean UnionEuropean Union